DmytroVasin/ccbill_ruby/README.md

 # Dev Expirience:

 TODO:

+TODO: NGrok.

-3) You are able to check the number and amount of test transactions you had in selected timeframe.
+TODO: 3) You are able to check the number and amount of test transactions you had in selected timeframe.
 In order to do so, please navigate to Reports >> Alphabetical list >> C >> Credit/check transactions >> select date range and select Test transactions from Options dropdown menu.

+TODO: !!!
+All prices must be between $2.95 and $100.

 # Useful Links: